Drowned Migrants Get dignified Burial In Tunisia Cemetery - UrduPoint

 "Going to Europe was my dream," she told AFP as she swept the cemetery grounds.

-The cemetery is to be formally inaugurated on Wednesday by Audrey Azoulay, head of the UN's cultural agency UNESCO.
+"But trying to get there has been hell." - 'Neglected and forgotten' - The cemetery was formally inaugurated on Wednesday by Audrey Azoulay, head of the UN's cultural agency UNESCO.

+She paid tribute to those "castaways who perished in pursuit of a better life" and to the "universal solidarity of associations, fishermen... or others who save lives" on the Mediterranean.

+"On this sea, inscribed with part of humanity's history, there unfolds today a tragedy," she added, mourning those who died "neglected and forgotten".

 Many of those buried there remain nameless for now, and the headstones bear grim and scant information about them.